An Information-theoretic Collective Variable for Configurational Entropy: Introduction

 Martiniani et al. adapted this compression-as-entropy-quantification principle to quantify order in nonequilibrium systems through the computable information density (CID), defined as the ratio of a compressed sequence of data $\mathcal{L}$ to its original length $L$\cite{Martiniani2019}.
-CID measures how much a system's spatial configuration can be compressed: highly ordered structures compress more efficiently than disordered ones, directly reflecting the repeating multiscale patterns that emerge in these materials and their relative differences in entropy.
+CID measures how much a system's spatial configuration can be compressed: highly ordered structures compress more efficiently than disordered ones, directly reflecting the repeating multiscale patterns that characterize more ordered configurations.
 Crucially, CID requires no \textit{a priori} knowledge of relevant order parameters; it evaluates information content directly from a system's coordinates.
 This past work demonstrated that CID successfully captures phase transitions in theoretical systems including lattice gases, Manna models, and active Brownian particles, accurately identifying critical points and extracting critical exponents without system-specific tuning.
+CID has also been applied towards examining quantum phase transitions\cite{chen2025}.
 Our prior work has also extended this CID analysis to dynamical models of sheared colloids, demonstrating that the CID approach can identify both first- and second-order phase transitions in complex, self-organizing systems\cite{Guo2026}.

 However, these applications of CID are limited to simplified models on discrete lattices or particle systems that lack true thermodynamics.
 Real atomistic molecular simulations present fundamentally different challenges, including continuous atomic coordinates spanning high-dimensional phase spaces, complex many-body potential energy surfaces with both local and long-range interactions, multiple coupled timescales and lengthscales, and extended molecular structures with specific viscoelastic behavior.
-Whether compression-based entropy estimation can bridge the gap from simpler models to continuous molecular systems, and whether it provides practical advantages over existing entropy calculation methods and order parameters in this regime, remains an open question.
+Whether data compression-based order quantification can bridge the gap from simpler models to continuous molecular systems, and whether it provides practical advantages over existing entropy calculation methods and order parameters in this regime, remains an open question.